 His memories will forever be cherished by his brother, Javares "Bob" Jackson; sisters, Avetta "DeeDee" Williams of Jackson and Kimberly (Julius) Williams of Montgomery; three nieces, Jameshia Williams, Yasmine King and Kelsey Williams; nephew, Julius Gavyn Williams; grandmother, Elizabeth Pearson Jackson of Jackson; aunts, JoAnn (Cleveland) Garner and Kenneth Jackson, both of Jackson, Jean (Jim) Gulley, Louise (Michael) Gulley and Daisy (Eddie) Bettis all of Leroy, Delia (William) Hunter of Montgomery, Stacey (Henry) Moore of McKinney, Texas and Johnnie Lee Tate of Mobile; uncles, Kenneth Williams, Allen (Vera) Williams and Bobby (Angela) Stephens all of Jackson, Michael Taylor of Jasper, Texas, Robert (Mary) Brooks of Los Angeles, Calif., Larry (Angela) Stephens, all of Mobile, Tommie (Carlissa) Harris of Chattanooga, Tennises., and Alonzo Jackson of Montgomery; with cousins, great aunts and great uncles and other relatives and friends, three devoted, Jeanette Perry of Birmingham, LaTonja Piner of Calera and Brittney Umukoro of Atlanta, GA.

-To send flowers to Tommie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tommie Devon Jackson, please visit our floral store.